benedikt-weyer/streamline-scheduler/README.md

 # Streamline Scheduler

 Streamline Scheduler is an open source self-hostable calendar-todolist combo with end-to-end encryption, which provides fast and efficient streamlined scheduling of tasks and events.
 It can be used as a standalone todolist app and/or calendar app.
-The frontend is built with SvelteKit, Tailwind CSS, and features client-side encryption.
+The frontend is built with Next.js, React, TypeScript, Tailwind CSS, and shadcn/ui components, featuring client-side encryption.
 The backend uses a custom Rust API with Axum framework and PostgreSQL.
 Privacy-focused and easy self-hosting first.

 ## Features